greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 $$ LANGUAGE plpgsql;
 ```

-If you run `SELECT get_part_name(100);` at the master the function runs on the master. \(The master instance directs the query to a single primary segment.\) If orders is a distributed table and you run the following query, the `get_part_name()` function runs on the primary segments.
+If you run `SELECT get_part_name(100);` at the coordinator the function runs on the coordinator. \(The coordinator instance directs the query to a single primary segment.\) If orders is a distributed table and you run the following query, the `get_part_name()` function runs on the primary segments.

 ```
 `SELECT order_id, get_part_name(orders.part_no) FROM orders;`